Round | ||||

 (yeap, 'tis the last round for this thread)

-Billy James Brightraven Maybe we should have a few “easy” rounds for the next thread (we're nearing 1k) to draw in some new people? :P lowering the difficulty bar just a little might get a lot of new people excited.
-(Like 'Du är vad du äter') :P
+Billy James Brightraven Maybe we should have a few “easy” rounds for the next thread (we're nearing 1k) to draw in some new people? lowering the difficulty bar just a little might get a lot of new people excited.
+(Like 'Du är vad du äter')

 Victor Wåhlstrand Skärström That was my plan, but this one turned out more difficult than expected. :p